alorence/django-modern-rpc/docs/misc/contributing.rst

 Before submitting, ensure:

-- Tests pass locally (at least with your prefered python version, preferably with all supported version.
+- Tests pass locally (at least with your preferred python version, preferably with all supported versions).
-  See :ref:`Matrix testing`).
+  See :ref:`Matrix testing`.
 - Linting and formatting are applied (Ruff), and mypy passes for supported code paths.
 See :ref:`Linting, formatting` and :ref:`Type checking`
 - Documentation is updated according to your changes.
 See :ref:`Documentation`